Roof Rats – How Did They Get There?

 Roof rats can be teeming with ticks and fleas, both capable of carrying serious diseases which can be transmitted to humans and pets.
 Diseases can even be transmitted through the air as rodent urine crystalizes and becomes airborne.
 These are some of the diseases that have been known to be transmitted by these rats:

 You could personally try to set up an elaborate system of traps to catch the rats that have made their home in your roof, but the problem is that unless you catch every last one, they can simply breed a new infestation.
 For this reason, it is highly recommended that you acquire the services of a professional who is able to effectively eliminate your rat problem in as humane a manner as possible.
 Aside from effective extraction of the rats, your roof or attic will require a thorough cleaning to restore the space to a healthy state and to deter rats from returning in the future.
-Art Plumbing, AC & Electric will not only get rid of your rat problem but also restore the roof or attic to prime condition by cleaning the surfaces and replacing insulation.
+Art Plumbing, Air Conditioning & Electric will not only get rid of your rat problem but also restore the roof or attic to prime condition by cleaning the surfaces and replacing insulation.
 If you’re serious about ridding your home of roof rats, give us a call at 1.888.TELL.ART or book an inspection at ArtPlumbingandAC.com.